Day 1: Arrival and embarkation in Amsterdam; sailing to Spaarndam and cycle to Haarlem (9 miles/15 km)

 The first part of today's route will be a cruise through the center of Rotterdam, giving you the best view of the modern architecture of this city.
 Your cycling day starts in Kinderdijk and then take you through the Alblasserwaard, situated in between rivers and showing you wide scenery of water and meadows.
 The many inundations and the slowly sinking surface made water management essential in this fenland.
 Canals and ditches were dug and windmills were constructed; of the latter nineteen remain today.
 Their job has nearly totally been taken over by electric pumping stations.
 After a visit to one of the mills you will continue on bike.

-Today you end in Gouda.
+Today ends in Gouda.
 "Stroopwafels" (treacle-waffle) and pottery, but also of stained-glass windows, a fairy-like town hall and atmospheric canals.
-Gouda is beautiful Old-Dutch city with a mostly intact city centre.
-Gouda is a real old Dutch town with a virtually intact town centre.
+Gouda is a beautiful old Dutch city with a mostly intact city center.

 The 123-meter long St. Janskerk (St. John's Church) with its world-famous stained-glass windows (closed on Sunday), the fabulous Gothic Town Hall and the Waag (Weigh House) are well worth a visit.
 The Gouda museums are the Catharina Gasthuis, formerly the municipal hospital, the pipe and earthenware museum the Moriaan and the Verzetsmuseum Zuid-Holland (Resistance Museum).
 Also visit the Cultural and Harbour Quarter with Weeshuisplein (Orphanage Square), the Catharinatuin (Catherina Garden, various hofjes (almshouses) and Museumhaven Gouda (Gouda Harbour Museum).